Topwood

 Salcombe, Devon

-Primary living areas connect to the terraces through six slim framed sliding doors tailored to each elevation, and all with a marine grade finish.
-Spans include a 6.25m wide triple-panel assembly and several one-panel sliders paired with fixed returns, with heights to 2.70m.
-All sliders to the Salcombe home were upgraded with seven-point locking for security in a coastal setting, and one unit interfaces with an internal balustrade to keep the threshold visually light while providing compliant guarding.
-Where fully openable apertures were desired, three slim bi-folding doors provide rapid, family-friendly access to the main terrace.
+Primary living areas connect to the terraces through six slim framed sliding doors, each tailored to its elevation.
+The sliding door package includes a 6.25m wide triple-panel assembly and several one-panel sliders paired with fixed returns, with heights up to 2.70m.
+These large openings solve the brief for direct terrace access and uninterrupted coastal views while maintaining a disciplined façade rhythm.
+All sliding doors were upgraded with seven-point locking for security in the exposed setting, and one unit interfaces with an internal balustrade to keep the threshold visually light while maintaining compliant guarding.